 There are a number of external parasites that affect chickens.
-I’ve posted about scaly leg mites and will write about lice in a future piece.
+I’ve already posted about scaly leg mites and lice.
 This piece will cover two of the most common types of mites in North America: Northern Fowl Mites (Ornithonyssus sylviaru) and Red Mites (Dermanyssus gallinae).

 If you’ve seen your birds frantically bite at their feet or bodies and dust bathing with a vengeance then that’s a sure sign they are hosts to external parasites.
 You might even see tiny dark-coloured bugs when you are collecting eggs or, even worse, crawling on you after cleaning the coop or handling your birds.
 Mites are a perennial problem: I don’t think we can ever get rid of them entirely because they are brought into our pens and coops by wild birds, rodents and sometimes even by us.